elastic/ecctl/docs/ecctl_platform_instance-configuration_pull.md

 Downloads instance configuration into a local folder (Available for ECE only)

-### Synopsis

-Downloads instance configuration into a local folder (Available for ECE only)

 ```
 ecctl platform instance-configuration pull --path <path> [flags]
 ```